rharish101/mnist-gan/README.md

 Training logs are by default stored inside an ISO 8601 timestamp named subdirectory, which is stored in a parent directory (as given by the `--log-dir` argument).
 By default, this directory is `logs/classifier` for classifier, and `logs/gan` for the GAN.

-The hyper-parameter config, along with the current date and time, is saved as a YAML file in both the model checkpoint directory and the timestamped log directory.
+The hyper-parameter config, along with the current date and time, is saved as a TOML file in both the model checkpoint directory and the timestamped log directory.
-For the classifier, it is named `config-cls.yaml`, and for the GAN, it is named `config-gan.yaml`.
+For the classifier, it is named `config-cls.toml`, and for the GAN, it is named `config-gan.toml`.

 #### Multi-GPU Training
 This implementation supports multi-GPU training on a single machine for both the classifier and the GAN using TensorFlow's [`tf.distribute.MirroredStrategy`](https://www.tensorflow.org/tutorials/distribute/custom_training#create_a_strategy_to_distribute_the_variables_and_the_graph).